BryceDecker/BinaryClassification/README.md

 [Interview data](https://github.com/BryceDecker/BinaryClassification/blob/main/Interview_analysis_final.csv)

 ## :children_crossing: Walkthrough
 We begin by splitting our data into testing and training groups.
-We then create seperate variations of these groups, one of which has been standardized and the other normalized.
+We then create separate variations of these groups, one of which has been standardized and the other normalized.
 This is important to ensure the highest accuracy in our models. (note: be sure to standardize/normalize after splitting the data to prevent data leakage!)

 <img src="Data_visuals/train_dist.png" width="30%"> <img src="Data_visuals/test_dist.png" width="30%">